Reed-CompBio/spras/docs/usage.rst

 ===========

-SPRAS is run through `Snakemake <https://snakemake.readthedocs.io/>`_, which comes with the SPRAS conda environment.
+SPRAS is run through `Snakemake <https://snakemake.readthedocs.io/>`_, which comes with the SPRAS pixi environment.

 To run SPRAS, run the following command inside the ``spras`` directory, specifying a ``config.yaml`` and the number of cores to run SPRAS with: